phittipaldi/SolidSubdivision/README.md

 Solid Subdivision
 =============================

 This repository holds a compilation of crowdsource software development best practices.
+Each .md file holds a snippet of knowledge that describes a behavior marked as a best practices by the programming community.

-All content is mantained by independent developers that wish to contribute knowledge to the community.
+All content is mantained by independent developers that wish to contribute.
 Everyone is welcome to add, improve, and discuss all entries.

 We've automated a twitter account ([@SolidSubdiv](https://twitter.com/SolidSubdiv)) to post a random short entry every 12 hours.
 This way devs that do not contribute to the repository can still benefit from the compounded knowledge of the community.